nsaishiva18/devops-cloud-interview-guide/07-docker/02-docker-expose.md

 ---

+- In docker compose where one service is talking to another service such as backend is talking to db service - because of the expose instruction from the docker file.

 ### 🧠 Real-world Insight

 > “We used EXPOSE in all our base images so that developers and Docker Compose could understand the default ports our microservices used — even though we always mapped them explicitly with `ports:` in Compose.”

 ---

 ### Key takeaway

 > "`EXPOSE` is a form of **documentation** inside the image to signal expected ports — it doesn't open ports on its own."

+- It is more of metadata where it will help other people who are working on the Dockerfile understand on which port the app is running on.

+- It does not actually publish or open the port to the outside world.(In command this will be done by -p or --publish flag)